-The Ascent X-Verification System (XV) detects and isolates issues with the propagation of unknowns (‘Xs’) in Verilog RTL.
-Early sign-off of X issues eliminates costly, painful gate-level debug, and prevents hidden functional bugs slipping through to silicon.
+The ascent X-design and verification system (XV) prevents, detects and isolates issues caused by the propagation of unknowns (‘Xs’) in RTL designs, including Xs that occur during power-on initialization and switching between power modes.
+Early sign-off of X issues eliminates costly, painful gate-level debug, and prevents hidden functional bugs from slipping through to silicon.

-Ascent XV delivers a comprehensive report for determining how susceptible a design is to the masking of functional bugs and to unnecessary X’s.
-All X-sources in the design are automatically identified and classified as causing either optimism or pessimism.
-All associated X-sensitive nets are reported that are in the path of an X-source.
-A list of the inputs and outputs of each X-sensitive construct is also provided, along with debug information with links to the source code and a trace from each net to an X-source in the design.
+Ascent XV delivers a comprehensive repost for determining how susceptible a design is to the masking of functional bugs and to unnecessary X’s.
+All X-sources in the design are automatically identified.
+The report shows nets in the design that are sensitive to X-optimism due to the propagation of an X from an X-source, and provides debug information with links to the source code and a trace from each net to an X-source in the design.

-The SimPortal feature in Ascent XV generates an X-accurate model that can be used to detect and debug functional issues and to eliminate unnecessary X’s in the simulation environment.
+Ascent XV SimPortal generates an X-accurate model to detect and debug functional issues and to eliminate unnecessary X’s in the simulation environment.
 Assertion-based monitors on inputs and/or outputs of X-sensitive constructs quickly reveal the root cause of an error.
-Also, coverage monitors are provided to verify that all X-sensitive constructs have been exercised and smart checkers ensure assumptions made in the analysis hold during simulation.
-A flexible x-verification testbench is provided that instantiates all of the SimPortal files so there is no need to touch the design testbench.
+Also, coverage monitors are provided to verify that all X-sensitive constructs have been exercised.
+Smart checkers ensure assumptions made in the analysis hold during simulation.
+A flexible X-verification testbench is generated that instantiates all of the SimPortal files so there is no need to touch the design testbench.

 Powerful Debug Interface

-Ascent XV comes with a powerful integrated graphical interface built around the Verdi™ Automated Debug System from SpringSoft.
-It shows the path from the sensitive construct to an X-Source, facilitates waivers of X-Sources and X-sensitive nets, and provides links for source code navigation
+Ascent XV comes with a powerful integrated graphical interface built around the Verdi™ Automated Debug System from Synopsys.
+It shows the path from the sensitive construct to an X-source, facilitates waivers of X-Sources and X-sensitive nets, and provides links from source code navigation.

-- Eliminate X-issues that mask functional bugs at RTL and cause unnecessary X’s in gate simulations
+- Minimize susceptibility to X-issues that mask functional bugs at RTL and cause unnecessary X’s in gate simulations

-- Fast Design Audit identifies all X-sources and X-sensitive constructs in the design
+- Fast Design Audit identifies all X-source and X-sensitive constructs that X-source might propagate to.

-- SimPortal Verification automatically generates a simulation free of unnecessary X issues.
+- SimPortal Verification automatically generates debug monitors and a simulation free of unnecessary X issues.

-- Powerful integrated graphical interface built around the Verdi™ Automated Debug System from SpringSoft
+- Powerful integrated graphical interface built around the Verdi™ Automated Debug System from Synopsys.